apersic/survey-frontend/README.md

+# Survey frontend

+A frontend client written in React that uses [survey-backend](https://github.com/apersic/survey-backend) as an API to display survey questions and save user answers.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).